techaroha/fabric-edge-docs/docs/architecture/modules/json-rpc.md

 ## Blockchain Interface

-The Polygon Edge uses the ***blockchain interface*** to define all the methods that the JSON RPC module needs to use, in order to deliver its endpoints.
+The Fabric Edge uses the ***blockchain interface*** to define all the methods that the JSON RPC module needs to use, in order to deliver its endpoints.

 The blockchain interface is implemented by the **[Minimal](/docs/architecture/modules/minimal)** server.
 It is the base implementation